-Trainees must discuss the leave with their NSD(s) in the first instance and then inform their specialty coordinator at least four weeks in advance of the intended leave of absence.
+Trainees must discuss the leave with their NSD in the first instance and then inform their specialty coordinator at least 4 weeks in advance of the intended leave of absence.
+Leave must be applied for prospectively and acknowledged by the RCPI.
+Any applications received retrospectively will not be approved.